sb2nov/mac-setup/Apps/README.md

 ### Office Apps
 - [Keynote](http://www.apple.com/mac/keynote/): Create presentations on mac, this is supposed to be an alternate to PowerPoint.
 - [Microsoft Office](http://www.microsoft.com/mac/buy): Microsoft Office for Mac.
-Includes Microsoft Word, Excel, Powerpoint and Outlook.
+Includes Microsoft Word, Excel, PowerPoint and Outlook.
 - [Numbers](http://www.apple.com/mac/numbers/): Create spreadsheets on mac, this is supposed to be an alternate to Excel.
 - [Pages](http://www.apple.com/mac/pages/): Create text files on mac, this is supposed to be an alternate to Word.